Andres Allan: Life

 Andres Allan was born in Tallinn.
 He was the younger brother of artist Raoul Kurvits.
 He attended primary school at Tallinn Secondary School No. 7 (now, Tallinn English College) and secondary school at Tallinn Secondary School No. 2 (now, Tallinn Secondary School of Science), graduating in 1983.
 After secondary school, he studied at the Institute of Theology of the Estonian Evangelical Lutheran Church.

 Andres Allan wrote poetry with a mystical-religious connotation.
-His poems were been published in the newspaper Edasi and in the magazines Vikerkaar, Kultuur ja Elu, Looming, Marm, and Noorus.
+His poems have been published in the newspaper Edasi and in the magazines Vikerkaar, Kultuur ja Elu, Looming, Marm, and Noorus.

 He died after a fall from balcony in Tallinn in 1988, aged 22.
 It is uncertain whether the fall was a suicide or an accident.
 He was buried in Pärnamäe Cemetery in Tallinn.